 Gravit Designer includes support for a wide range of file formats.
-You can open and edit raster images such as .jpeg and .png, that are in use by four out of every five websites in the world.
+You can open and edit raster images such as .jpeg, .png, and .heic, that are in use by four out of every five websites in the world.

 Gravit gives you even more options for vector files.
 You can open and edit .pdf, .eps, .ai (PRO only), .svg and compressed .svg.